The Effect of Base on Numeric Fields

 Today I have been investigating how number systems behave when expressed in different bases.

 While experimenting with sequences generated in different bases and examining them under modular reduction, I began to notice a pattern.
-Regardless of which base was used, the resulting numeric sequences often formed a kind of mirrored structure.
-The values would appear to move outward and then return inward in a symmetrical fashion.
+Regardless of which base was used, the resulting sequences often formed a kind of mirrored structure.
+The values would move outward and then return inward in a symmetrical fashion.

-This observation suggested that the structure might not be tied to any particular base, but instead might be a property of the relationship between a base and its modulus.
+This suggested that the structure might not be tied to any particular base, but instead might be a property of the relationship between a base and its modulus.

 Base n mod (n - 1)